 The best way of discovering this area is by car; nevertheless, you can also take the train or book a guided one-day tour.

-The easiest way of getting to Lake Maggiore is by car by taking the A8 motorway in direction of Malpensa Airport and then follow the signs to Lago Maggiore.
+The easiest way of getting to Lake Maggiore is by car.
+You'll need to take the A8 motorway in direction of Malpensa Airport and then follow the signs to Lago Maggiore.
 The Lake is only 50 miles (80 km) away from Milano.

 If you would like to hire a car, you can click on the following webpage:

-You can check the timetables and buy the tickets online on the Trenitalia’s webpage:
+You can check the timetables and buy the tickets online on Trenitalia’s webpage: